isaacnmm/pestpolicy-hugo2XX/content/posts/what-causes-bed-bugs/index.md

 ###  3. Dirty or Clean? - Bed Bugs Don't Care!

-It's actually a fact [bed bugs don't give a fish if you're dirty or clean](https://www.thoughtco. com/what-are-these-tiny-black-bugs-in-my-house-1968030).
-As you already know, bed bugs mainly feed blood from humans or animals.
+It's actually a fact [bed bugs don't give a fish if you're dirty or clean](https://www.thoughtco.com/what-are-these-tiny-black-bugs-in-my-house-1968030).As you already know, bed bugs mainly feed blood from humans or animals.
 Therefore, bed bugs will remain in the house or other premises, be they clean or dirty, provided the host is available - the bed bugs will easily take their blood meal.
 So, don't lie to yourself.

 Wealth won't help you against bed bug attacks; also, poverty isn't a ticket for getting a bed bug infestation.
 However, it's also a fact that poor people could lack the finances to prevent or control bed bug infestations.